nunit/nunit/docs/articles/developer-info/Packaging-the-Framework.md

 The [Release Notes](https://github.com/nunit/docs/wiki/Release-Notes) section of the documentation wiki should match the content of the CHANGES.txt file except for any format differences.

-> **NOTE:** Now that the documentation is being kept in a github wiki, it may be possible to use the
+> [!NOTE]
-> github markdown text directly in this file for future releases.
+Now that the documentation is being kept in a github wiki, it may be possible to use the github markdown text directly in this file for future releases.

 For any significant changes to how NUnit is used or what it does, the appropriate pages of the documentation should be updated or new pages created.
 If you do this in advance of the release (which is actually a good idea) you should do it in a way that the new documentation is not visible until the release is actually made.